Why processing matters: The truth about Bentonite Clay and heavy metal binding.

 Thermal treatment

-Some industrial processes use high heat (e.g., for sterilization or drying), which can alter the clay’s crystal structure, reducing its surface area and weakening the electrical charge.
-This reduces or destroys its adsorptive capacity.
+Some industrial processes use high heat (e.g., for sterilization or drying), which can alter the clay’s crystal structure, reducing its surface area and weakening its charge.

-Studies confirm that thermal degradation leads to reduced cation exchange capacity (CEC) — a key measure of the clay’s ability to bind metals.
+Research has shown that thermal degradation can reduce cation exchange capacity (CEC) — a key measure of the clay’s binding capability.

 Chemical treatments